Creating Argo CD applications

 Remember you need a valid Git Source to be able to create and commit an Argo CD application.

 After creating Argo CD applications in Codefresh, you can also monitor and manage them in the GitOps Environments and Products dashboards by creating Environment and Product resources.
 See GitOps Environments dashboard and GitOps Products dashboard.

-Application definitions include the name, runtime, and the name of the YAML manifest.
+Application definitions include the application name, the GitOps Runtime, and the name of the YAML manifest.
 By default, the YAML manifest has the same name as that of the application.